Curate Your Reward Solutions to Drive Employee Engagement and Channel Loyalty

 When is the last time you evaluated your employee or channel incentive to see how satisfied your participants are?
 If you’re drawing a blank, we bet the program hasn’t changed much since it started.
 Incentive rewards must be constantly evaluated to continue driving results that meet your objectives.

 Many incentive programs tend to continue without any changes because they were set up as a one-time project or have become a part of company culture and become an expected benefit.
 As goals shift, so should your rules and benefits.
 More program owners are taking a step back to measure the satisfaction levels of participants.
-According to IRF research, program owners will be conducting more participation surveys in 2020.
-These are expected to increase to 40% for 2020, compared to 27% in 2019.
+According to IRF research, program owners will be conducting more participation surveys in years to come.

 So, how can you shift your reward options to better engage your audience?
 We’ve created some tools to make it easy to get started.